goodindahhood/SPIS15-Project-Graphics-Philip-Ken/README.md

 Known Detriments -
 1.)
 Some of the important details do get cut out since the formula cuts that part of the image, thinking it has the lowest &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;energy
+2.)The picture sometimes become disjointed where the left side of a pixel might not blend well with the right

+Known Problems -
+1.)
+By removing lots of height or y pixels, lines are created that move certain parts of the picture up 1 pixel